Skinz3/Skinz3/README.md

 ## Hi there

-* I'm a french developer, coding in C#, Java, C++ (and briefly other languages).
-I code mainly softwares, language, and some utils libraries.
+* I'm a french developer, coding in C#, C++, Java, Python (and briefly other languages).
+I code mainly softwares, programming languages, games and some utils libraries.
+I particularly like data processing and simulation, and compilation
 * I am studying for a master's degree at the **University of Rennes 1**, on the **Beaulieu** campus.

 ## Main programming languages